nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to the address book.
+Adds a person to the list of contact people.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS c/COMPANY [t/TAG]…​`